alwentiu/covidsafescan/README.md

 > sudo python3 covidsafe-scan.py

-The output of the scan will be displayed on the screen and also saved to the file 'covidsafe.log'.
+The output of the scan will be displayed on the screen and also saved to the file **covidsafe.log**.
+The payload of the scan is saved to the file **payload.csv**.

 ## Options